aman-madhas/golf/README.md

 Project consists of web app frontend using socket.io to make connection with a nodejs script performing MongoDB database actions.

+Architecturally, yes it's bad (don't need 2 webservers) but used for Proof Of Concept purposes.
+And yes, should be using Maven to manage build.

 DB Schema
 _________